 National Association for the Education of Homeless Children and Youth

 membership organization for McKinney-Vento program staffs sponsoring annual national conference.

 Homeless Student Data

-Regarding ALL data posted in this section: The district count data has been suppressed for counts of 1 to 5 students to protect confidentiality.
-State totals are unduplicated, while district counts may include students who were identified in more than one district.
+Regarding data posted in this section: Counts of 1 to 5 students have been suppressed to protect confidentiality.
+State totals are

 2015-2016 Homeless Student Data